-From 0.5 km south of Huron Church Line to the north limit of the proposed improvements, the service road has been designed for a design speed of 80 km/hr.
-There are a total of 7 horizontal curves associated with this stretch of the service road alignment.
-All of these horizontal curves meet or exceed the curve radius requirements for a design speed of 80 km/hr (250 m).
+From 0.5 km south of Huron Church Line to the north limit of the proposed improvements, the service road has a design speed of 80 km/hr.
+There are a total of seven horizontal curves associated with this stretch of the service road alignment.
+All of these horizontal curves exceed the curve radius requirements for a design speed of 80 km/hr (250 m).